0xWarning/Node-API-Backend/README.md

 # 📜 API End Points

 > Note: Simply create a json body request for posts using the same values as the GET requests.
+> Most endpoints may require the `auth-token` header to be set which you get after you login

 ## API